 a.
 Set their minds on the things of the flesh: Paul gives an easy way for us to determine if we walk in the Spirit or walk in the flesh - to simply see where our mind is set.
 The mind is the strategic battleground where the flesh and the Spirit fight.

 i.
-We shouldn’t think of those who set their minds on the things of the flesh are the notorious sinners.
+We shouldn't think those who set their minds on the things of the flesh are only notorious sinners.
 They may be noble people who have good intentions.
-Peter meant well when he told Jesus to avoid the cross.
-Jesus responded to Peter with these strong words: you are not mindful of the things of God, but the things of men.
-(Matthew 16:23)
+Peter meant well when he told Jesus to avoid the cross, but Jesus responded to Peter with these strong words: you are not mindful of the things of God, but the things of men (Matthew 16:23).

 b.
 For to be carnally minded is death: When our minds are set on the things of the flesh (carnally minded) we bring death into our lives.
 But walking in the Spirit brings life and peace.

 i.
-We must, however, guard against a false spirituality and see that Paul is talking about the flesh insofar as it is an instrument in our rebellion against God.
-Paul is not talking about normal physical and emotional needs that we may think about, only the sinful gratification of those needs.
+We must, however, guard against a false spirituality and see that Paul means the flesh insofar as it is an instrument in our rebellion against God.
+Paul is not talking about normal physical and emotional needs we may think about, only the sinful gratification of those needs.

 d.
 It is not subject to the law of God, nor indeed can be: We can try to do good in life without being subject to the law of God.
-We may hope to put God “in debt” to us through the doing of good works, putting God under obligation to us.
-But it doesn’t work.
-In the flesh we cannot please God, even if the flesh is doing religious things that are admired by men.
+We may hope to put God "in debt" to us by good works, thinking God owes us.
+But it doesn't work.
+In the flesh we cannot please God, even if the flesh does religious things that are admired by men.

 i.
 Newell on Romans 8:7: "Perhaps no one text of Scripture more completely sets forth the hideously lost state of man after the flesh."